 These two estates are high on a hill looking back toward the port and the town of Castries.
 There are some beautiful vistas as we climb to the top looking back at the pier.
 At one such photo stop, I took a fantastic picture of our ship, the Celebrity Summit.

 First Stop The Pink Plantation

 We arrive at the Pink Plantation about 20 minutes after leaving our ship.
 Our bus driver rings the bell as noted on the sign at the gate; we are greeted by Joseph, the Caretaker, and start our tour.

 To begin, Joseph has a table with a bountiful harvest of local fruits and vegetables from the island.
 Many of these were grown by Joseph himself, he has been the caretaker of these gardens most of his adult life.

 As Joseph takes us through the various fruits, a group of wait staff quietly comes up behind us and offers small tastings of juice, fruit, and cake.
 All these morsels are delicious.
 Next, Joe guides us through his fantastic garden; there are palm trees, ginger plants, and tropical flowers of all types.

 On one edge of the garden is a vast fan palm.
-Throughout the garden are pots made with water fountains with water lettuce on the surface and tiny mosquito-eating fish hiding under the leaves.
+Throughout the garden are pots filled with water fountains that have water lettuce on the surface and tiny mosquito-eating fish hiding under the leaves.
 This is one of the ways the plantation keeps the pesky mosquitos under control without the use of pesticides.

 After we tour the grounds, we head into the Plantation House proper.
 The house, designed to showcase the views and capture the cooling tradewinds, is over 140 years old and represents authentic St. Lucian architecture.